How Walt Disney World’s “If You Had Wings” Traumatized my Nana

-If you want to learn more about “If You Had Wings”, check out this tribute video that talks about its history and includes a ride-thru of the attraction.
+If you want to learn more about “If You Had Wings”, check out this tribute video that talks about its history and include a ride-thru of the attraction.